 Customer deposits pertain to rental deposits received from lessee of condominium unit and parking slots sold in 2018.
-The Group is expected to refund these deposits to its lessees upon completion of the required documentation.
+In 2023, the Group wrote-off customer deposits amounting to P1,237,874.

 Statutory payables pertain to expanded withholding taxes and other payables to government agencies remitted in the subsequent month.